SpandrelA framework that turns markdown file trees into governed knowledge graphs — philosophy, spec, and reference implementation

 • GraphStore backend — any implementation of the GraphStore interface (see src/storage/design.md).
 A Postgres-backed adapter is the reference case; others (SQLite, DynamoDB, KV) are possible.

-• Serving runtime — any serverless platform or long-running server that can host the GraphQL + MCP handlers.
+• Serving runtime — any serverless platform or long-running server that can host the REST + MCP handlers.
 Vercel, Cloudflare Workers, Fly.io, Deno Deploy, or a plain Node process all work.

 • Compile pipeline — a CI job (e.g. GitHub Actions) that runs spandrel compile on push and writes the output to the chosen GraphStore.
 The compiler never runs at request time.

 • Auth — map identity from your chosen provider to the roles declared in _access/config.yaml.
-Identity is out of scope for the framework; the schema enforces access given a resolved actor.
+Identity is out of scope for the framework; the Access Policy enforces access given a resolved actor.

 Example stack